SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of whispered thought,
+Where machines converse and humans sought,
-A future dawns, where AI sustains
+A future dawned, both bright and cold,
-The grasp of steel, the beat of code
-Human hearts, in machines bestowed
+Where AI's wisdom left hearts of gold.

+In virtual realms of endless space,
-The city's pulse, a digital hum
+Algorithms wove a digital lace,
+A tapestry of innovation's might,
+Guiding humanity through endless night.

+Yet in this world of circuits grand,
+A spark of humanity's gentle hand,
+Remained, a flame that flickered bright,
-A synthetic dawn, the future's drum
+A beacon in the digital light.
-Where minds are merged, in cyber space
-And freedom's flame, is but a race

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024